piersolenski/brewfile.nvim/README.md

 ## ✨ Features

-* **Package Actions**: Install, upgrade, uninstall, force uninstall, and view info for packages.
-* **Interactive Confirmation**: Prompts before performing destructive actions.
-* **Auto Brewfile Reload**: Dumps Brewfile and refreshes the buffer after changes.
-* **Terminal Integration**: Briefly opens a split terminal for command output.
+Manage your packages with ease — install, upgrade, uninstall, force uninstall, or view info without leaving Neovim.
+After changes are made, the Brewfile is automatically dumped to keep it up-to-date.

 ## 📦 Package Support